MercuryWorkshop/anuraOS/README.md

 # Credits

-anuraOS is created by [Mercury Workshop](https://mercurywork.shop).
+AnuraOS is created by [Mercury Workshop](https://mercurywork.shop).
 Linux emulation is based off of the [v86](https://github.com/copy/v86) project for more credits, checkout CREDITS.MD

 (p.s. for hackers: the entrypoint to anura is [src/Boot.tsx](./src/Boot.tsx))